Uplogix/docs/local-manager-user-guide/maintenance-and-troubleshooting/installing-a-fiber-module.md

-## Installing an SFP into a Local Manager
+## Installing a Fiber Module

-These intructions apply to both the Uplogix 5000 and Uplogix 500 models.
+These instructions apply to both the Uplogix 5000 and Uplogix 500 models.

 **Step 1: **Power down the Local Manager and remove the face plate from the front by removing the screws in the upper-right and lower-left corner.